 Density as a Constant

 One of the most famous examples of calculating density is the story of Archimedes and the golden crown.
-Archimedes was asked by the king to determine if his new crown was made of pure gold, but without damaging the crown in any way.
+A king had asked Archimedes to determine if his new crown was made of pure gold, but without damaging it in any way.
 Archimedes realized that by submerging the crown in water, he could determine its volume and therefore its density.
-If the density was less than that of pure gold, it would be proved a fraud.
+This way, he proved that the crown was not pure gold, but had cheaper metals in it.